“Do I always have to offer the lowest price or not?”

 As you can see: lowering your prices might be a very good option.
 But maybe it’s good to keep your prices higher and to tinker with other variables, which may have even more impact on the results you get with your webshop.
 This example shows: the price is only part of the total shopping experience.

-Then why a prize tracker?
+Then why a price tracker?

 Very simple: a price tracker is a price tracker.
-A system to monitor the prices of your competitors and/or buyers fully automatically.
+A system to monitor the prices of your competitors and/or buyers automatically.
 It is not a price reducer.

 What will your strategy be?

 I wish you all the best when you work on the assignment I described above and I promise you: there is a good chance that you will get more out of it than simply reducing your price.
 So which strategy are you going to use?